-As many of you know, I’m the mother of two.
+As many of you know, I’m the mother of three.
 These blessings didn’t come without struggles.
 I’ve lived through recurrent pregnancy loss and other complications, which gave me the opportunity to learn more about my own health and vitality.

-The American College of Obstetrics and Gynecology along with the American Society for Reproductive Medicine published a formal committee opinion on this in 2013:
+In fact, the American College of Obstetrics and Gynecology along with the American Society for Reproductive Medicine published a formal committee opinion on this in 2013: